-This section and §§49.10642 through 49.10670 contain the implementation plan for the Sauk-Suiattle Indian Tribe.
+This section and §§ 49.10642 through 49.10670 contain the implementation plan for the Sauk-Suiattle Indian Tribe.
 This plan consists of a combination of Tribal rules and measures and Federal regulations and measures which apply within the Reservation of the Sauk-Suiattle Tribe.

-There are currently no EPA-approved Tribal rules or measures in the implementation plan for the Reservation of the Sauk-Suiattle Tribe.
+There are currently no EPA-approved Tribal rules or measures in the imple40 CFR Ch.
+I (7-1-23 Edition)

+mentation plan for the Reservation of the Sauk-Suiattle Tribe.